Gamehelptoc

 Playing a hand of cards

 One of the players takes the role of the dealer and deals three to five cards to each player.
 The exact number of cards dealt depends on the number of players, and varies so that the 52 cards of the deck can be distributed evenly.
-For example, in a 2 player game, the first two hands contain 5 cards, followed by four hands of 4 cards.
+For example, in a 2-player game, the first two hands contain 5 cards, followed by four hands of 4 cards.
 Don't worry, the game takes care of this automatically.
 After all cards of a hand are played, the role of the dealer moves to the next player.

 The player following the dealer gets the first turn.
 In each turn, a player plays one of their hand cards and moves one or more pawns.
 The played card determines which move is possible.
 Then the next player takes their turn.
 This continues until all hands are empty, then the role of the dealer moves the player following the previous dealer, new hands are dealt from the remaining deck and the next round begins.
 And yes, you're right, this means that the dealer misses a turn.